 Posterior nosebleeds, on the other hand, are much less common and occur when the blood flow comes from deep inside the nasal cavity and moves down the back (or posterior) of the mouth and throat.
 They are usually a sign of a more serious underlying medical condition, such as high blood pressure, hemophilia, other bleeding disorders, or a nasal tumor.
-Blood-thinning medicines can also cause posterior nosebleeds.
+Blood-thinning medications can also cause posterior nosebleeds.

 Children and teenagers are most susceptible to anterior nosebleeds, but adults can experience them as well.

 If your child has a nosebleed that does not stop quickly take the following steps, as recommends by the American Academy of Pediatrics (AAP):

 A child with severe or recurrent bleeding, or bleeding from both nostrils, should be evaluated by a pediatrician and, if necessary, an ear-nose-throat specialist.

 When the bleeding has stopped, children should keep their heads elevated and avoid heavy exertion and nose-blowing for at least an hour.

 There are several steps you can take to prevent your child from getting anterior nosebleeds, including: